BuGlessRB/outperform/README.md

 - Zero dependencies.
 - Less filling (unminified but gzipped: <2KB).
-- Native browser form validation support.
+- Native browser form validation support for all HTML5+ input types.
 - Custom validation seemlessly integrated.
 - Compact form description format.
+- Customisable nested HTML templates that allow seemless integration with any web framework (e.g. Bootstrap).
 - Automatic and consistent persistence of forms across page reloads in all browsers.
 - Convenience functions to easily retrieve and (pre)set all form data using